docker/docs/get-started/orchestration.md

 #### Windows

 1. After installing Docker Desktop, you should see a Docker icon in your system tray.
-Right-click on it, and navigate **Settings -> Kubernetes**.
+Right-click on it, and navigate **Settings** > **Kubernetes**.

-2. Check the checkbox labeled *Enable Kubernetes*, and click **Apply**.
+2. Check the checkbox labeled **Enable Kubernetes**, and click **Apply & Restart**.
 Docker Desktop will automatically set up Kubernetes for you.
 Note this can take a significant amount of time (20 minutes).
-You'll know everything has completed successfully once you can right-click on the Docker icon in the menu bar, click **Settings**, and see a green light beside 'Kubernetes is running'.
+You'll know everything has completed successfully once you can right-click on the Docker icon in the menu bar, click **Settings**, and see a green light beside 'Kubernetes'.

 3. In order to confirm that Kubernetes is up and running, create a text file called `pod.yaml` with the following content: